vibhanshu-mishra/samsara-hos-audit/README.md

 python3 audit.py --token CLIENT_TOKEN --client "Client Fleet Name"
 ```

-Reports for each client are saved separately in the `reports/` folder, labelled by client name and date.
+Reports for each client are saved separately in the `reports/` folder, labeled by client name and date.